mikkohei13/Loxpyt/readme.md

 - Use vechile, wind, rain, human tags only if especially loud, when it might be better to check these segments manually.
 - Tag silence only if no other tags.
 In practice, I have used this also when other sounds except animals.
 - Strong/Faint refers to bird sound
-- Tag dogs as mammals
+- Dogs tagged as mammals in the beginning

 REMOVE
 - mopo from keywords